SCIENT·MANIFESTO

 Reduce uncertainty before investing more

-Rest before scaling
+Test before scaling

-Validate before committing significant resources
+Validate before committing relevant resources

 Less waste